Home

 Example #2: 1/8 + 2/8 = 3/8

 If the denominators are different, then you must first change the entire fraction into a fraction with the same denominator.
-Consult our equivalent fractions page for me help on how to do this.
+That's the key to learning how to add fractions!

 Example #1: 1/8 + 2/4 --> change to 1/8 + 4/8 = 5/8